What is the St James Way?

 3. The Northern Way (Camino del Norte)

 The Camino del Norte, or Northern Way, starts in the Basque Country, in the trendy seaside city of San Sebastian, a mecca for food lovers.
 Those who enjoy exploring fishing villages will savour the experience offered by the Camino del Norte.
-On this route, you will many colourful seaside towns with amazing restaurants and beaches to die for.
+On this route, you will find many colourful seaside towns with amazing restaurants and beaches to die for.

 4. The Via Francigena